ornush/MyAndroidChatApp/README.md

 AndroidChatApp

-We wrote an Android App chat for chatting with each other. <br />
+I wrote an Android App chat for chatting with each other. <br />

 After you download all the files you finally can run the Login or SignUp pages on Your phone or Emulator on android studio IDE